 The Group Market Risk Management Policy sets out the Group's overall approach towards market risk management.
-The Policy is supported by Standards and Guides, which establishes the basic requirements for the market risk management within the Group, and provides more details regarding specific subject matters.
-The set of Policy, Standards and supporting Guides facilitate the identification, measurement, control, monitoring and reporting of market risk in a consistent manner within the Group.
-They also set out the overall approach, standards and controls governing market risk stress testing across the Group.
+The Policy is supported by standards and guides, which establishes the basic requirements for the market risk management within the Group, and provides more details regarding specific subject matters.
+The standards and guides facilitate the identification, measurement, control, monitoring and reporting of market risk in a consistent manner within the Group.
+They also set out the overall approach, requirements and controls governing market risk stress testing across the Group.